tevslin/goldendomevt/README.md

   - only handles
   - needs requisite permissions when operating on AWS
 -dependencies:
-  - requires DeepGram API key assumed to be available as os.environ.get('DEEPGRAM_API_KEY').
+  - DeepGram API key assumed to be available as os.environ.get('DEEPGRAM_API_KEY').
 Made available on AWS as part of thr lambda function setup
   - boto3
   - botocore.exceptions
   - deepgram
   -
-6. **youtubeapi.py**
+7. **youtubeapi.py**
 - function: interface to googleapiclent routines for YouTube information access
 - implementation in goldendomevt:
   - used by youytubetos3 to retrieve list of videos for channel and info about videos.